Travels with Baby Tips: How to Plan Your Best Vacation with a Baby?

 First of all, take a coronavirus reality check.

 It may still be some time before vacationing in other households is a safe or responsible choice.
-As we’ve seen from the 2020 winter holiday travel season, even those who set out to visit family and friends with the best intentions still managed to drive a surge in new cases.
+As we’ve seen from the previous winter holiday travel seasons, even those who set out to visit family and friends with the best intentions still managed to drive a surge in new cases.

 Getting a negative test before traveling, wearing a mask in airports and on airplanes–none of these are guarantees against transmission between households coming together to visit under one roof.
 There are reasons many cities and regions have a self-quarantine requirement in place for travelers coming in from other areas.